joblift/gitlab-panorama/README.md

 ![GitLab panorama](media/gitlab-panorama-02-256x142.png)

-This project aims to visualize the latest pipeline for every each branch in every repository in various output-formats.
+This project aims to visualize the latest pipeline for all branches in every repository in various output-formats.
 Output-formats currently available are: ccmenu, html, json, bash and prometheus (See adapter below for screenshots).
 The queried repositories and branches can be configuried using whitelist/blacklist and regular expressions.

 This project is intended to be used as hub for your team, therefore you only have to configure a single token once.
-After setup it retrieves all future updates by using a webhook.
+After setup GitLab panorama retrieves all future updates by using a webhook.
 The service queries the pipeline-states only once at the beginning.
 This is the biggest difference to other gitlab-pipeline-monitors out there and makes especially sense if you have a large amount of project (where you easily end up having thousands of requests to the gitlab api .. per client, requesting over and over again, running into throtteling).
-In contrast GitLab-panoramas response-times for the pipeline-states are lightning fast, because the current state is always in memory.
+In contrast GitLab-panoramas response-times for the pipeline-states are lightning fast, because the current state is always up-to-date and comes from memory.

 # Installation